watson-developer-cloud/openwhisk-sdk/README.md

 * `intents` : An array of name-confidence pairs for the user input.
 Include the intents from the previous response when they do not need to change and to prevent Watson from trying to identify them.

 * `output` : System output.
 Include the output from the request when you have several requests within the same Dialog turn to pass back in the intermediate information.

+* `nodes_visited_details` : Whether to include additional diagnostic information about the dialog nodes that were visited during processing of the message.

 If you haven't created a service binding, you can invoke the message action by providing all the required parameters.
 For example: